 Doritos Locos Tacos & Cool Ranch Tacos

-Another of the new batch of casualties are the Fiery Doritos Locos Tacos and the Cool Ranch Doritos Tacos and…um…we’re sorry…we don’t even know what to say about this.
-We were already bummed out by the Double Decker’s demise, and having to work through this at the same time is a bit much.
-At least it might still be possible to request a Double Decker on the DL, secret menu style, but once the Doritos shells are gone, they’re gone (…unless they also come back à la the McRib at some point; fingers crossed).
+Both Fiery Doritos Locos Tacos and Cool Ranch Doritos Tacos were removed from the menu last September, but the wound still feels fresh.
+It might still be possible to request a Double Decker on the DL, secret menu style, but the Doritos shells are long gone (…fingers crossed they also come back à la the McRib at some point; if not, get creative and make your own Cool Ranch Doritos taco shells).

 Related Reading: Why Does the McRib Always Come Back?